 Resveratrol has received a lot of attention as a longevity aid, but its scientific basis relies primarily on test tube and animal studies – there are only a few published human studies at this time, and many questions to be answered.

 Resveratrol activates an enzyme known as sirtuin 1 that plays an important role in the regulation of cellular life spans; it also promotes improved insulin sensitivity.
-Either of these two effects might explain
+Either of these two effects might explain its ability to extend lifespan.

 In terms of brain health, a 2010 clinical study in humans showed that resveratrol supplementation at a single dosage of 250 or 500 mg could improve blood flow to the brain, but it had no effect on mental function in this study.